This post may contain affiliate or sponsored links. Please read our disclosure policy.

 An 80-year-old family apple butter recipe adapted for the slow cooker.
-With just a few simple ingredients, this slow cooker apple butter recipe will have your home smelling like a slice of autumn heaven!
+With just a few simple ingredients, this Crockpot apple butter recipe will have your home smelling like a slice of autumn heaven!

 Growing up, everyone around me knew what I meant when I told them it was, “Apple Butter Weekend.”
 For over 80 years, my family has gathered together to peel, chop and cook apples in a mongo copper pot over an open fire.